-FRAME DELAY MONITOR -For best results, the value should remain fairly constant, indicating that timing of input and output frames is locked; the Frame Delay Monitor value should stay within 5-10 lines or so of the Frame Delay setting.
-If a frame is lost or "dropped", this value will cycle to maximum and jump to minimum and then repeat, indicating that the frame input is no longer equal to the output.
-If the signal is not locked, the values will change erratically; you can adjust the Frame delay to attempt a correction.
+FRAME DELAY MONITOR - This slide bar monitors the latency between input and output.
+For best results, the bar width and value should remain fairly constant, indicating that timing of input and output frames is locked; the Frame Delay Monitor value should stay within 5-10 lines or so of the Frame Delay setting.
+If a frame is lost or "dropped", the bar will move suddenly and the values will change, indicating that the frame input is no longer equal to the output.